 illumiflow 148 vs. illumiflow 272 Laser Cap Review

 Now that you know more about illumiflow and its competitors, you might be wondering which of the two laser cap options offered are right for you.
 Currently, illumiflow offers two models, the 148 laser cap and the 272 laser cap.
-Both laser caps are FDA cleared, have a 5-year warranty, and use only premium laser diodes.
+Both laser caps are FDA-cleared have a 5-year warranty, and use only medical-grade laser diodes.
 In fact, the only difference is the number of laser diodes included.

 The illumiflow 148 laser cap is perfect for someone who is just starting to experience hair loss.
 Maybe you have some thinning or a very gradual receding hairline.

 On the other hand, if you have suffered from hair loss for several years or have significant balding, the 272 laser cap would be a better option for you.
 It provides more coverage and will produce better results for more extreme cases of hair loss.

 For a more information on the differences between the illumiflow 148 and 272 check out our in-depth look.

 Things to Consider Before Buying a Laser Cap

 Well, that was a lot of information to take in, but you made it to the end of the laser cap reviews, and now you have a ton of research and comparisons to help you make the best decision.
 Before you go, here are a few things to consider before buying a laser cap (think of this as a quick reference guide).

 Before buying a laser cap, you should consider whether you have advanced hair loss or just beginning hair loss.
 The more advanced hair loss you have, the more coverage of lasers you need.